CS-633-Team-8/CS-633-Team-8.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Team 8 - Process Excellence"
+title: "Welcome to the Team 8 Process Asset Library"
-excerpt: "About me"
+excerpt: "Team 8 PAL"
 author_profile: true
 redirect_from:
   - /about/